 We conducted our audit in accordance with professional standards applicable in France.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Our responsibilities under these standards are further described in the "Responsibilities of the Statutory Auditors relating to the audit of the financial statements" section of our report.
+Our responsibilities under these standards are further described in the "Statutory Auditors' Responsibilities for the Audit of the Financial Statements" section of our report.

 Independence